-Jesus Modeled Prayer
+Jesus Models Prayer

 Partnership in Prayer

-How, then, can we hear the still, small voice of God?
-How can we train children to listen quietly when we are bombarded in sound?
+How, then, can we hear God’s still, small voice?
+How can we train children to listen quietly when we’re bombarded in sound?
 We need to show them how to listen to the silence so they can hear God.
-We also want children to learn to pray scripture.
-A good way to achieve both may be to read Psalm 46:10 to the children and invite them to take the first part of the verse to pray quietly.He says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
+We also want children to learn to pray Scripture as we discover how to teach children to pray.

-How Should We Pray
+How Should We Pray?

 Set aside time each day in your home or classroom for prayer.
 Begin by simply being quiet, helping children become comfortable with silence.
 Then they can begin reflecting on the presence of God, the person of Jesus, and the power of the Holy Spirit and God’s Word.

 Share a short Bible verse to reflect on, or a quality of God, or something Jesus said in his teachings.
 Or sing a short hymn or song and then ask children to think about the words during a brief time of silence.

 Young children’s attention span is short, so keep the time for reflective silence age-appropriate.
 Perhaps start with 15 seconds, then 30 seconds, then one minute.
 Gradually add short increments of time as children mature.
 After a quiet time of reflection, lead the children into spoken prayer.
 This is a simple, effective way for how to teach children to pray.

 In my book Cherishing and Challenging Your Children, I share some specific techniques and examples for how to teach children to pray.
 One simple idea also serves as a helpful reminder for adults.